FrankDocu/Lichess-Development-Onboarding/translation_context.md

 New opponent=This is a button that appears at the end of a game just below the "Rematch" button.
 Clicking it takes you back to the "Play" page.

 Play with another opponent=This is one of the two buttons that appear when your opponent offers you a rematch.
-Clicking it takes you back to the "Play" page.
+Clicking it takes you back to the "Play" page (http://lichess.org).

 Your opponent wants to play a new game with you=This text appears when your opponent offers you a rematch.

 Join the game=This is one of the two buttons that appear when your opponent offers you a rematch.
-Clicking it takes you back to the "Play" page.
+Clicking it lets you join a new game against the same opponent.

 White plays=This is what a spectator sees in the right-hand box when watching a game and it is White's turn to play.